richelbilderbeek/chapter_paradata/README.md

 As an additional remark, considering the interdisciplinarity of the volume we encourage you to illustrate the point you make in your chapter using a concrete problem that exists and provide enough information on the research (and practical) context you are writing about that a person outside of your own field can follow your argument.
 Moreover, remember to motivate the relevance of your findings and/or conclusions again considering the interdisciplinary audience.

+ * [1] Cantor, Rita M., Kenneth Lange, and Janet S. Sinsheimer.
+"Prioritizing GWAS results: a review of statistical methods and recommendations for their application."
+The American Journal of Human Genetics 86.1 (2010): 6-22.